-Licensed car dealers in the state of Georgia are requried to fulfill certain responsibilities in the course of running their business.
+Licensed car dealers in the state of Georgia are required to fulfill certain responsibilities in the course of running their business.
 As a car dealer, you are required to do the following:

 - You must apply for a title in your customer's name within 30 days of them purchasing a vehicle from you.
 Stiff penalties are applied if you fail to do so within that time frame.

-- If the vehicle is financed, you must file a Notice of Security Interest with the State within 20 days of purchase.
+- If the vehicle is financed, you must file a Notice of Security Interest (Form T-53D) with the State within 20 days of purchase.